Star Trek homeSkip to main content

 StarTrek.com

-Complete with Christopher Lloyd's portrayal of a ruthless Klingon commander named Kruge, the original Star Trek series' cast's signature camaraderie, and an adventurous spirit, the third Star Trek film welcomed Robin Curtis to the role of Lieutenant Saavik, the Vulcan officer who accompanied Kirk's son Doctor David Marcus (Merritt Butrick) during his expedition to the Genesis Planet.
+Complete with Christopher Lloyd's portrayal of a ruthless Klingon commander named Kruge, the original series' cast's signature camaraderie, and an adventurous spirit, the third Star Trek film welcomed Robin Curtis to the role of Lieutenant Saavik, the Vulcan officer who accompanied Kirk's son Doctor David Marcus (Merritt Butrick) during his expedition to the Genesis Planet.
 Curtis was kind enough to speak to StarTrek.com and help us celebrate The Search for Spock's 40th anniversary by reflecting on her time as Saavik and the rare experience of playing a Vulcan while being directed by Leonard Nimoy.

 Four decades later, and Robin Curtis recollects that her respect for Nimoy as a director and collaborator was established the instant they met.
 "Right out of the gate, I could express nothing but praise for working with him, and it's only gotten better over time.
 Like good wine, my experience with him has aged well," remarks Curtis.
 "I look back with such fondness at his sensitivity, his respect for other actors, his ability to orchestrate the existing cast — his fellow coworkers for so many years — and newcomers like myself and Christopher Lloyd."